BenBraniff/benbraniff.github.io/README.md

 # personal_website
-This is supposed to be a github repo turned into a website
+If you are seeing this the website is under construction.

-npm init react-app my-app1 --template typescript --force
+npm init react-app my-app1 --template typescript --force npm install gh-pages --save-dev